Country Switcher: iTunes, App Store Web, and Google Play Web

-ASO.dev provides three independent ways to work with App Store regions.
+ASO.dev provides three independent ways to work with store countries.

-Each method serves a different purpose - from quick previews to full ASO analysis.
+Each mode serves a different purpose - from quick web previews to full App Store ASO analysis.

 Which method should you choose: